FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/GDS Manual PRO 2021/GDS Manual PRO 2021.rst

     Where:

-       *Var\ i* is the current variable from the shape file; *A\ i* is subarea intercepted by the grid element and
+        *Var*\ :sub:`i` is the current variable from the shape file;

+        *A*\ :sub:`i` is subarea intercepted by the grid element and

-       *A\ GE* the grid element area.
+        *A*\ :sub:`GE` the grid element area.

     At the end of this process each grid element has been assigned:

         a.
 HSG from Soil shape file.
         b.
 Cover density percentage CD.
         c.
 Impervious area.

     6. Use formulas in Table 1 to determine CN using CD and the corresponding soil group (e.g. CN = (CN soil B \* (B%) + CN soil C \* (C%) + %impervious\*
        99)/100) where: CN for impervious area is 99 and areas for each soil group within a grid element need to be adjusted depending on the impervious area: